sud007/CustomTypeface-TextView-Android/README.md

 CustomTypeface-TextView-Android
 ===============================

 A simple custom Android Textview to enable user to change the TYPEFACE directly from xml.
-With al the Textview attributes still available
+With all the general Textview attributes still available.

 **Importing:**
 __________